Frequently Asked Questions

 Are your dogs health tested and what tests do you do?
 Yes, of course they are.
 The dogs will have hips, elbows, eyes and heart tested and all will be found on OFA.
 Our dogs are also clear/free of PRA-PRCD, PRA1,PRA2,DM and ICT.
 These are the 5 genetic tests recommended for Golden Retrievers.

 Where are your dogs and puppies raised?
 All of our dogs are indoor/outdoor dogs.
 They are NOT kennel raised.
 Yes, we have crates, but our dogs live indoors with us and are free to come inside whenever they please.
-All puppies are raised in our home until 4 weeks of age and after that they are moved to our detached puppy room that is 15 steps from our front door (yes I counted).
-During the day, they will be in the house, night times and when we are gone (grocery shopping, family event, etc...) they will be in the detached puppy room.
+All puppies are raised in our home until 4 weeks of age and after that they are moved into our garage to give them a bigger pen set up.
+They spend a lot of time during the day in the house with us as well.
+They are not always in their pen.

 How many litters do you have a year?